didoesdigital/steno-dictionaries/README.md

 ## Di's dictionaries

 I’ve started marking my custom dictionaries with `di-` or `-di` in the filename.
 For example, `di-briefs.json` contains my own personal briefs while `briefs.json` contains briefs extracted from `dict.json` that exist in the core Plover dictionary.
+Ditto with `di-nouns.json` and `nouns.json`.